 11. Showscale (Website)

-Showscale is yet another free online tool for finding you scale through entering in the notes/chords you want to play.
+Showscale is yet another free online tool for finding your scale through entering the notes/chords you want to play.

-It’s very intuitive and easy and gives you a plethora of options for any combination you might have and when you choose a scale you get remodeled piano keyboard on which you can see how the notes are laid out.
+It’s very intuitive and easy and gives you a plethora of options for any combination you might have, and when you choose a scale, you get a remodeled piano keyboard on which you can see how the notes are laid out.

 This list included different music key finders, from professional, paid software to different versions of free online and downloadable tools.

 It doesn’t matter whether you’re a DJ or a classically trained musician, a professional or an amateur, you can find very helpful tools on this list for anyone and for any price you might be ready to pay.